puyo/gregorymcintyre.com/source/opinion/articles/male-feminists/index.markdown

 confessed that my objections had helped initiate his now flourishing feminism.

-I find it hard to imagine how female feminists are going to address that kind of "underground" sexism. as easily as men.
+I find it hard to imagine how female feminists are going to address that kind of "underground" sexism as easily as men.
 It's not always that bad, but it seems common to me.
 Have you heard a woman say, "He's a great boyfriend, except when he's around his mates"?
 I think this is where male feminists can really shine.